visdesignlab/workforce-frontend/README.md

 npm run build
 cd ..

-# Build the docker container and start it
+# Build the docker container and start it (If on a new system and you get a permissions error, log out and in)
+docker image prune -f
 docker build --no-cache -t workforce . docker stop workforce_container docker rm workforce_container